Silence-FBI/Silence-FBI/README.md

-- I’m interested in automatic things
-- I’m currently learning python
+- I’m currently learning fullstack web development

 <!---
 Silence-FBI/Silence-FBI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.